Mike Walker (columnist)

 Mike Walker (January 16, 1946 – February 16, 2018) was an American radio personality and gossip columnist for The National Enquirer, and hosted the magazine's 1999–2001 MGM-produced newsmagazine, National Enquirer TV.
 He was also the author of the 2005 book, Rather Dumb: A Top Tabloid Reporter Tells CBS How to Do News.

 Between April 11, 1996 and December 2010, Walker was a guest every week on The Howard Stern Show to play "The Gossip Game."
 He would read four gossip stories, and the Stern crew guessed which one is false.

 Walker co-wrote with Faye Resnick the #1 New York Times best-selling book about the O.J.
 Simpson murder trial, Nicole Brown Simpson: Private Diary of a Life Interrupted (1994) (which as of October 1995, had reportedly sold 550,000 copies).
 It debuted at #1 on the non-fiction side of the Times Best Seller list on November 6, 1994.

 Walker had a weekly radio show on KABC, Los Angeles, California.

 Walker grew up in Boston and started working for the Enquirer in 1970.

-On February 16, 2018, self-styled writer and TV personality A. J. Benza tweeted that Walker had died.
+On February 16, 2018, writer A. J. Benza tweeted that Walker had died.